When we complete the internal review, there are 3 different types of decisions we can make. We can:

 Aimee seeks an internal review of the decision not to give her access to the NDIS.

 Aimee’s internal reviewer looks at the information about Aimee’s age.
 Aimee was 70 years of age when she made her access request.
+The internal reviewer decides the original decision was the correct decision under NDIS laws because Aimee doesn’t meet the age requirements.

-The internal reviewer decides the original decision was the correct decision under laws for the NDIS because Aimee doesn’t meet the age requirements.
 This means the original decision not giving Aimee access to the NDIS does not change.

 When would we vary the original decision?